 It couldn’t be simpler: just strawberries (or your fruit of choice) and chia seeds.
 I don’t even add sweetener, because strawberries are sweet enough on their own.
 You can add a tablespoon or two or maple syrup or honey if you want, but I don’t find it necessary for my tastes.

 With that homemade strawberry chia jam, you can make this incredible peanut butter & jelly banana bread.
-The jam is swirled in the middle of the bread, along with some creamy peanut butter, and even more swirled on top of the loaf to add extra fruity flavor.
+We swirl the jam in the middle of the bread, along with some creamy peanut butter.
+Then, we swirl even more on top of the loaf to add extra fruity flavor.

 The banana bread itself is also scrumptious.
 It’s gluten-free and vegan while staying so fluffy and tender, thanks to all the bananas.
-Peanut butter is also mixed into the batter, adding flavor and helping create a luscious texture.
+We also mix peanut butter into the batter, to add flavor and create a luscious texture.

-I like to slice this bread after it’s cooled and keep it in the fridge or freezer to eat as a snack when I need a little something-something.
+I like to slice this bread after it’s cool and store it in the fridge or freezer to eat as a snack when I need a little something-something.
 It’s even MORE delicious topped with a little more peanut butter, but it’s also delicious as is – especially warmed up a bit.

 You could get super extra about it like I did, and top your peanut butter & jelly banana bread with more peanut butter and jam.
 Too good.
 I hope you love this one as much as I do!
 Enjoy, lovelies! xoxox